 Commitments made by registrants in their applications, and referenced in the registration certificates, cannot be enforced for all registrations.

+The SS&D evaluation program does not fully evaluate the root causes of all defects and incidents involving SS&D evaluations, or when performed, the programs do not always take appropriate actions, including notification of NRC, Agreement States, and others, as appropriate.

 Unsatisfactory

+Technical review of the reviewer's evaluation is either not performed or not performed by management or staff having proper qualifications and training.

-Review indicates that SS&D evaluations frequently fail to address important health and safety concerns or indicates chronic problems with respect to thoroughness, completeness, consistency, clarity, technical quality, adherence to existing guidance in product evaluations, and adequately addressing the integrity of the products.
+Review indicates that SS&D evaluations fail to address important health and safety concerns or indicates chronic problems with respect to thoroughness, completeness, consistency, clarity, technical quality, adherence to existing guidance in product evaluations, and adequately addressing the integrity of the products.

-Registrations often do not clearly summarize the product evaluation and do not provide license reviewers with adequate information in order to license possession and use of the product.
+Registrations do not clearly summarize the product evaluation and do not provide license reviewers with adequate information in order to license possession and use of the product.

-Reviewers often do not follow appropriate guidance documents.
+Reviewers do not follow appropriate guidance documents.

-The initial and concurrence reviews are often not performed by persons with adequate training.
+The initial and concurrence reviews are not performed by persons with adequate training.

-Completed registration certificates, and the status of obsolete registration certificates, are unclear and are not promptly transmitted to NRC, Agreement States, and others, as appropriate.
+Completed registration certificates, and the status of obsolete registration certificates, are unclear and are not promptly transmitted to the NRC, Agreement States, and others, as appropriate.

-Product evaluations often do not include an evaluation of proposed quality assurance and control programs.
+Product evaluations do not include an evaluation of proposed quality assurance and control programs.

-Commitments made by registrants in their applications, and referenced in the registration certificates, often cannot be enforced.
+Commitments made by registrants in their applications, and referenced in the registration certificates, cannot be enforced.

 The review has identified potentially significant health and safety issues linked to a specific product evaluation.

-Category N

-Special conditions exist that provide adequate justification for not conducting an evaluation and providing a rating for this subelement.
-For example, cases in which an Agreement State currently may have SS&D evaluation authority but is not performing any SS&D reviews.
-In such cases, the program should commit in writing to having an SS&D evaluation program in place (as described in Section (C)(2) of Part II) before performing evaluations.

-Evaluation of Defects and Incidents Regarding SS&Ds

-Satisfactory

-The SS&D evaluation program routinely evaluates the root causes of defects and incidents involving SS&D evaluations and takes appropriate actions, including modifications of SS&D sheets and notification of NRC, Agreement States, and others, as appropriate.

-Satisfactory, But Needs Improvement

-The SS&D evaluation program does not fully evaluate the root causes of all defects and incidents involving SS&D evaluations, or when performed, the programs do not always take appropriate actions, including notification of NRC, Agreement States, and others, as appropriate.

-Unsatisfactory

 The SS&D evaluation program does not ensure evaluation of the root causes of defects and incidents involving SS&D evaluations, or if performed, does not ensure appropriate actions are taken, including notification of NRC, Agreement States, and others, as appropriate.

-Category N
+Rating N

 Special conditions exist that provide adequate justification for not conducting an evaluation and providing a rating for this subelement.
 For example, cases in which an Agreement State currently may have SS&D evaluation authority but is not performing any SS&D reviews.
 In such cases, the program should commit in writing to having an SS&D evaluation program in place (as described in Section (C)(2) of Part II) before performing evaluations.